toolness/pakreport-jetpack/README.md

     scroll-bar, but is instead a list of `<div>` elements that can be clicked to toggle on and off.
-This alleviates widget modality, allows the browser's "find-in-page" feature to be used to quickly search through the categories and also prevents all categories from being wiped due to an accidental mouse click.
+This alleviates widget modality, allows the browser's "find-in-page" feature to be used to quickly search through the categories, and also prevents all categories from being wiped due to an accidental mouse click.

   * The Google Map widget has been removed entirely, as it was of